Joeyetinghan/starter-hugo-portfolio-theme/content/poster/paratransit/index.md

 # projects:
 #   - example
 ---
-Working in AI4OPT with Pascal Van Hentenryck on designing efficient algorithms for an electric vehicle dial-a-ride problem and driver shift scheduling.
+Working in AI4OPT with Pascal Van Hentenryck on designing efficient algorithms for an electric vehicle dial-a-ride problem and driver shift scheduling